-Definitions
+Before you start ...

+There are some important things to know before continuing.

-We know that families come in many forms.
-For the purposes of easy reading, the term 'parent' includes the biological, adoptive, foster and kinship carers of a child, as well as individuals who have chosen to take up primary or shared responsibility in raising that child.
-We also appreciate that every child is unique and has different strengths, vulnerabilities and experiences that shape their health and development.
+Voices of lived experience This fact sheet is part of a series we created with families who have been through tough times to spark hope and give you new ideas for navigating services as a family.
+We hope these resources have something to offer all families, but recognise they are simply a snapshot reflecting the lived experiences of the families who helped us create them - other families will have different experiences and stories.
+We also intentionally create resources that reflect Aboriginal and Torres Strait Islander ways of knowing, being and doing with guidance from our National Aboriginal and Torres Strait Islander Consultancy Group and partners.
+For more information please see emergingminds.com.au/working-with-aboriginal-and-torres-strait-islander-peoples Language notes: 'Parents' Emerging Minds acknowledges that families come in many forms.
+In our resources, the term 'parent' encompasses biological, adoptive, foster and kinship carers as well as individuals who have chosen to take up primary or shared responsibility in raising children.
+Our resources aim to support families and the children in their care.
+We acknowledge that every child is unique and has different strengths, vulnerabilities and experiences that shape their health and development.

-Money, housing and health

-This fact sheet is part of a series we created with families who've been through tough times to spark hope and give you new ideas for navigating services as a family.

 When our families are facing difficulties outside our control, like money struggles, poverty, housing issues or homelessness, we often need to reach out to services.
 Some service workers and volunteers meet us with compassion, collaboration, understanding and provide life sustaining support.
 But sometimes the responses we get from the service system can be harmful and cause us and our families hurt, embarrassment and shame.
 When we talk about experiences of accessing services and being let down, it can feel like it's 'us vs them'.
 But it can be helpful to remember the problem is usually bigger than individual services, workers or volunteers.
 This fact sheet includes skills and ideas shared by people who have accessed services to get what they need for their children and families while trying to maintain their dignity.
 Not all the different experiences that families have are represented in this resource.
-Some people are more likely to experience difficulty or mistreatment when accessing services, especially:

-- Aboriginal or Torres Strait Islander people

-- culturally and linguistically diverse people

-- folks who are illiterate, have less English or aren't Australian citizens

-- people who use drugs

-- people with disabilities

-- people who are gender non-conforming; and

-- people who are of higher weight.
+Some people are more likely to experience difficulty or mistreatment when accessing services, especially: - Aboriginal or Torres Strait Islander people - culturally and linguistically diverse people - folks who are illiterate, have less English or are not Australian citizens - people who use drugs - people with disabilities - people who are gender non-conforming; and - people who are of higher weight.

 But we hope this resource helps you feel less alone and reminds you about some of the skills you have which you can call on to navigate services.
 What kinds of services are we talking about?

 When our families are poor or struggling with money, there are various services we might go to for help, including:

 - Centrelink

 - financial counsellors

 - emergency assistance organisations

 - food charities

 - housing or homelessness services

 - banks

 - superannuation companies

 - trauma services

 - domestic violence (DV) services

 - school welfare officers

 - places of worship.